-Course sequences within a specific career cluster and pathway which enable a student to work toward a career option not addressed by a career and technology completer program.
+Course sequences within a specific career cluster and pathway which enable a student to work toward a career option not addressed by a CTE completer program.
 A minimum of four (4) credits of specified cross curricular course work constitutes a career major.